 Attending the International Symposium on Malignant Mesothelioma

 The International Symposium on Malignant Mesothelioma 2019 takes place March 25-27 at the Hyatt Regency in Bethesda, Maryland.

-Those who are interested in attending the Mesothelioma Symposium can purchase their tickets online through the Mesothelioma Applied Research Foundation.
+Those who are interested in attending the Mesothelioma Symposium can purchase tickets online through the Mesothelioma Applied Research Foundation.
 While purchasing your tickets, you can also book your hotel room with the Symposium’s special room block rate.